Warsaw Chopin Airport

 Warsaw Chopin Airport (Lotnisko Chopina w Warszawie, /pl/) is an international airport in the Włochy district of Warsaw, Poland.
-It is the busiest airport in Poland and the 28th busiest airport in Europe with 21.3 million passengers in 2024, handling approximately 40% of the country's total air passenger traffic.
+It is the busiest airport in Poland and the 28th busiest airport in Europe with 24.1 million passengers in 2025, handling approximately a third of the country's total air passenger traffic.
 The airport is a central hub for LOT Polish Airlines as well as a base for Enter Air and Wizz Air.

 Warsaw Chopin Airport covers 834 ha of land and handles approximately 300 scheduled flights daily, including a substantial number of charters.
 London, Frankfurt, Paris, and Amsterdam are the busiest international connections, while Kraków, Wrocław, and Gdańsk are the most popular domestic ones.
-Founded in 1934, the airport was previously known as Warsaw-Okęcie Airport (Port lotniczy Warszawa-Okęcie) and bore the name of its Okęcie neighborhood throughout its history.
+Founded in 1934, the airport was previously known as Warsaw Okęcie Airport (Port lotniczy Warszawa-Okęcie) and bore the name of its Okęcie neighborhood throughout its history.
 It was renamed in honour of Polish composer and former Warsaw resident Frédéric Chopin in 2001.
 Despite the official change, "Okęcie" ("Lotnisko Okęcie") remains in popular and industry use, including air traffic and aerodrome references.

 An underground railway station connecting from the airport to Warsaw's suburban rail system was opened in June 2012 in time for the Euro 2012 football championships, and on 25 November 2013, the airport announced accommodating – for the first time in history – its 10 millionth passenger in a single year.
 The airport would go on and double the amount of passengers 11 years later, welcoming its 20 millionth passenger on 6 December 2024 and 21 millionth on 26 December 2024.

 The Chopin Airport is one of the three airports serving the Warsaw metropolitan area, along with Warsaw Modlin Airport, which opened in 2012, and Warsaw Radom Airport, which opened in 2023.
 In 2024, Chopin Airport announced plans for expansion, boosting passenger capacity to serve over 30 million travelers annually.
 Construction began in late 2025 and is slated for completion by 2029, ahead of the Central Communication Port’s planned 2032 opening.

 History

 The pre-war and wartime Okęcie (1934–45)

 In 1924, when urban development around Warsaw's aerodrome at Mokotów Field (Pole Mokotowskie) began affecting air traffic, the Ministry of Railways purchased land near the village of Okęcie to construct a new airport.
 On 29 April 1934, the Polish president, Ignacy Mościcki, opened Central Airport (Okęcie), which from then on took over the handling of all traffic from the former civilian aerodrome at Pole Mokotowskie.
-In the weeks after its opening, a journalist from the magazine Flight and Air Defence of Poland reported the following: "In a large pastel-coloured hall, we see a ticket office, a customs post, telegraph and post office, police station and a kiosk with various newspapers etc...
-On the first (upper) floor, there is a restaurant and viewing terrace, from where one can see the entire territory of the airport."